jungi-php/common/README.md

 ![Build Status](https://github.com/piku235/jungi-common/actions/workflows/continuous-integration.yml/badge.svg)

-A minimal library that goal is to provide essential basic functionality.
+A minimal library that defines primitive building blocks of PHP code.
 It combines the advantages of functional and object-oriented programming.
 All of this makes code easier to understand and less prone to errors.

 Includes: